Innovation in Operations, Implementation Benefits and Integration of the CNS Infrastructure

 The 2015 ICNS Conference is sponsoring student and professional Best Paper competitions.
 Active students and professionals within two years of graduation are eligible for ICNS Student Best Paper awards.
 Those not eligible for Best Student Paper are eligible for Best Professional Paper awards.

 Authors are invited to submit abstracts of no more than 750 words by

-January 18 February 1, 2014 on the key topical areas listed above or other relevant aeronautical CNS topics through the online ICNS Abstract Submission Form.
+December 19, 2014 (extended to Friday, January 16, 2015) on the key topical areas listed above or other relevant aeronautical CNS topics through the online ICNS Abstract Submission Form.